ramon-pessoa/python_programming/README_CODE_26-50.md

 ## Solutions for coding problems

+31. Problem #31 [Easy]: The edit distance between two strings refers to the minimum number of character insertions, deletions, and substitutions required to change one string to the other.
+For example, the edit distance between “kitten” and “sitting” is three: substitute the “k” for “s”, substitute the “e” for “i”, and append a “g”.

+	* Given two strings, compute the edit distance between them.

+	a.
+Solution (Python) [edit_distance_with_recursion.py.py].
+Solution using recursion.
+This runs very slowly due to repeated subcomputations. (https://github.com/ramon-pessoa/python_programming/blob/master/solutions_for_coding_problems/26-50/edit_distance_with_recursion.py.py)

+	b.
+Solution (Python) [edit_distance.py].
+Solution using dinamic programming.
+This solution takes O(N * M) time and space, where N and M are the lengths of the strings. (https://github.com/ramon-pessoa/python_programming/blob/master/solutions_for_coding_problems/26-50/edit_distance.py.py)

 32. Problem #32 [Hard]: Suppose you are given a table of currency exchange rates, represented as a 2D array.
 Determine whether there is a possible arbitrage: that is, whether there is some sequence of trades you can make, starting with some amount A of any currency, so that you can end up with some amount greater than A of that currency.

 	* There are no transaction costs and you can trade fractional quantities.